analytics & research

-Web analytics allows to get answers to a large number questions regarding user behavior, such as:
+Web analytics allows us to get answers to a significant number of questions regarding user behavior, such as:

 - How many visitors returned to the website and performed the target action after coming from a specific advertising channel?

-- What is the contribution of each traffic channel to sales over the report period? [multi-channel attribution]
+- What is the contribution of each traffic channel to sales over the reporting period? [multi-channel attribution]

 - Users from which regions and cities visit the website?
 How does their behavior differ?